Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Alexa Routines for Morning

 Wakey Wakey – Alexa can begin waking you up by setting your lights to gradually come on before your alarm goes off.
 To do this, set your smart lights to come on at 5% about 10 minutes before your wake-up time, then use the ‘wait’ action to leave a gap of 2 minutes before changing them to 10%, and so on.
-At this point, she could also boil the kettle or make a coffee with a connected coffee maker.
+At this point, she could also boil a smart kettle or make a coffee with a smart coffee maker.

 Personal Wake Up Call – Have Alexa read you a personalised wake-up message in the morning, this could be a gentle heart-warming message like ‘Good morning sleepy head’, or something a little more pressing like “Dave, get yo A** out of bed or you’ll be late for work again”.